Here are 8 Tips For Choosing the Right Personal Trainer for you in the New Year (or any other time)!

 - Experience: Your trainer should have experience working with other clients like you.
 If you’ve had past injuries or have any special considerations, then ask how they have worked with other clients who have similar situations.
 If they have no experience, then ask how they will work with you based on this special need.
 If you’re satisfied with the answer, then proceed to the next step.

 - Appearance: Do they dress neatly and have good hygene?
 Are they organized and on time for their appointments?
+Are the floors clean?
+Are the safety protocols visibly posted and followed?
 These traits lend themselves to a trainer who will be organized with your programming, show up to your appointments on time and have a watchful eye while you are working out.

 - Attention to Detail: If you find your potential trainer taking glimpses of themselves in the mirror or allowing their eyes to wander around the gym while you are working together, then you can be sure this is a sign of how UN-attentive they will be throughout your workouts.
 If you want someone who can correct your exercise form and keep you from injury, then you’ll want to skip on this type of trainer.

 - Availibilty: Make sure that the trainer you are considering is available at times that work for your schedule.
 If they are booked solid and only have two days back to back (instead of spread out a bit), then they’ll need to work something else out for you.
 If they are accommodating, then you might have someone you can work with.

 - Personality: Lastly, and potentially the most important of all, you should make sure that you both hit it off right from that first session.
 Go with your gut on this one.
 If the prospective trainer is too serious for you or barks commands when you prefer someone more even keeled, then you should probably look elsewhere.
 You can always request an appointment with another trainer to try them out.